 The first thing you want to do is choose a feeder that can be easily disassembled and cleaned.
 The fancy, super ornamental feeders might be the worst because they aren’t easy to clean.
 Preferably, choose a feeder that can go in the dishwasher.
 I have two feeders that I rotate, one outside with food in it and one that is being cleaned and dried, ready for the next rotation.

 If you are cleaning by hand, I use a diluted bleach water solution for sanitizing and disinfecting.
 This is the same solution used in restaurant kitchens and is very safe and easy to make.
-A ratio of 10:1 water to bleach is strong enough to kill any harmful bacteria but once the feeder has been rinsed well and dried it is safe for the hummingbirds.
+A ratio of 10:1 water to bleach is strong enough to kill any harmful bacteria.
+Once the feeder has been rinsed well and dried it is safe for the hummingbirds.

 Here’s my Hummingbird Food Recipe:

--In hot weather, the food will become rancid quickly, and you may need to change the more frequently, possibly daily
+- In hot weather, you may need to change the food daily.

 Disinfectant Cleaning Solution: